ThioJoe/SRT-To-SSML/README.md

 ### How it Works:
 - It takes the text lines from the subtitle file and puts each on a separate line within the `speak` tag
 - It takes the timestamps for the start/end for each subtitle line, and calculates that time difference in milliseconds.
 Then uses that for the `duration` attribute for the `prosody` tag.
 This tells the TTS how long it should take to say the line, so it will stay in sync with the original video.
   - Note: Not every neural TTS service supports/uses the duration feature.
-Amazon Polly and Azure Speech do but use their own tags, which this script will automatically use instead.
+Amazon Polly non-neural voices and Azure Speech do, but use their own tags, which this script will automatically use instead.
 - It also calculates the time difference between the end of one subtitle line and the beginning of the next, and uses that as the `time` attribute for the `break` tag at the end of each text line.
 This is also to keep it in sync with the original video.

 ### Other Notable Features
-- Automatic tag configuration based on TTS service (currently supports Microsoft Azure and Amazon Polly)
+- Automatic tag configuration based on TTS service (currently supports Microsoft Azure and Amazon Polly non-neural voices)
+  - Note: Currently only Azure Speech seems to support specifying the duration of speech for neural voices.
+Therefore that is the only service that can properly take advantage of this script.
+Amazon Polly does too, but only for standard non-neural voices.

 ### SSML Options Changeable With Variables
 - Language